Los Angeles Wrongful Death Lawyer

 Compensation for Wrongful Death in California

-A successful wrongful death claim in Los Angeles could end in financial compensation for losses such as funeral and burial expenses, mental anguish, medical debts, property repairs, loss of consortium, the deceased person’s pain and suffering, and more.
+A successful wrongful death claim in Los Angeles could end in financial compensation for losses such as funeral and burial expenses, mental anguish, medical expenses, property repairs, loss of consortium, the deceased person’s pain and suffering, and more.
 Find out the potential value of your case during a free evaluation with a dedicated wrongful death lawyer in Los Angeles.
 While we know a compensation award will not make up for the devastating loss of someone close to you, we hope it can provide a future of better financial stability for your family.

 Speak to a Wrongful Death Lawyer in Los Angeles Today

 At Rose, Klein & Marias LLP, we are passionate about helping people in Los Angeles who have experienced deaths in the family.
 We recognize most fatal accidents on the road, at work, or on someone else’s property are preventable.
 It is our mission to shed light on deadly negligence and potentially prevent future such accidents in the future.
 Begin your wrongful death claim with a free consultation with one of our Los Angeles wrongful death attorneys.
-Call (213) 626-0571 to schedule yours.
+Call our local law firm at (213) 626-0571 to schedule yours.